Teens

 Requirements:

-- Facilitate Teen Tuesdays program (with assistance of Youth Librarian)
+- Facilitate Teen Tuesdays program (with assistance of Youth Services staff)

 - Decorate chalkboards in the teen room

-- Offer ideas and insight into planning programs at the library for teens (craft programs, book clubs, etc.)
+- Offer ideas and insight into planning programs at the Library for teens

-- Work with other TAB members to fulfill special projects (i.e. planning a holiday event)
+- Work with other TAB members to fulfill special projects (e.g., planning a holiday event)

 - Offer suggestions for new additions to Middle Grade & YA collections